 School Burglary Thwarted

-WARNING: Offensive language.Listen to security audio from an April 5 break-in at a Washington school, Audio security sensors detected sounds of glass breaking and voices leading a Sonitrol Pacific operator to alert police to a burglary in progress at a Washington middle school April 5.
+WARNING: Offensive language.Listen to security audio from an April 5 break-in at a Washington school.
+Audio security sensors detected sounds of glass breaking and voices leading a Sonitrol Pacific operator to alert police to a burglary in progress at a Washington middle school.

 Another School Burglary Stopped Cold

-Hear the conversation between two young trespassersat a Portland area school March 14, 2010.
-Police detained two juveniles, then later released them to their parents' custody after Sonitrol Pacific audio security sensors detected the two inside a Portland area school March 14.
+Hear the conversation between two young trespassersat a Portland area school.
+Police detained two juveniles, then later released them to their parents' custody after Sonitrol Pacific audio security sensors detected the two inside a Portland area school.

 Crazy Beans Espresso

-Security Audio from the Crazy Beans Espresso break-in December 9, 2009.
+Security audio from a break-in at Crazy Beans Espresso.
 Seattle Police arrested one suspected burglar who told officers he broke in looking for donuts.

 Church Security at Hope Foursquare

-Security Audio from Adidas - Edmonton burglary and arrest August 23, 2009.
+Security Audio from Adidas - Edmonton burglary and arrest.
 For complete details, read the letter from Adidas (below).